misiektoja/xbox_monitor/docs/usage.md

 ## Webhook Notifications

 Alerts can also go to a **Discord** channel or an **ntfy** topic.
-Once the [webhook settings](configuration.md#webhook-settings) name a destination, each event type is switched on separately, the same way email alerts are: the user getting online or offline, a game starting, changing or stopping, every status change including away, and monitoring errors.
+Once the [webhook settings](configuration.md#webhook-settings) name a destination, each event type is switched on separately, the same way email alerts are: the user getting online or offline, a game starting, changing or stopping, every status change including away, plus monitoring errors.

 The same settings have command-line equivalents for one run.
 Naming any single alert also switches the channel on: